 ● Safety for our participants is of utmost importance!
 Captains accept full responsibility for their boat’s safety, their boat’s passengers, and their boat’s operation.
 They shall make certain that their boat is equipped with all necessary safety equipment required by law, as members of the Department of Game and Inland Fisheries will be on duty.

 ● Should a NOAA small craft advisory exist for the Chesapeake Bay from Smith Point to Windmill Point, which in essence includes the tournament area, as of 7:00 a.m. the day of the tournament, the tournament may be canceled.
-If a small craft advisory does exist, tournament officials will discuss the weather conditions, reach a consensus, then make the announcement on VHF channel 72 at 7:00am on November 10th.
+If a small craft advisory does exist, tournament officials will discuss the weather conditions, reach a consensus, then make the announcement on VHF channel 72 before 7:00am on November 9th.
 In the event that weather prevents fishing on the day of the tournament, the tournament committee shall hold a drawing to award first through third place prizes.
 Entrants need not be present to win.

 ● Tournament will begin at 7:00 a.m. *No lines in the water before 7:00am.

 ●No one will be allowed to enter Tournament after 9:00 a.m. the day of the Tournament.

 ● Fishing will be allowed between the bridges at Tappahannock and White Stone.

 ● Only one prize will be awarded per boat.